Kgothalangg/Pine-City-Zoo-App/README.md

 This is a project for FNB App Academy, one I did by following the facilitator.

-Feel free to make it more relistic and beautiful.
+Feel free to make it more realistic and beautiful.

 Its a zoo app.